unibas-tilics/tilics/articles/article-005-array-at-zero-or-one.md

 <!-- BEGIN BODY -->
 An array is a data structure to store some elements with an index for each.
-This coins the question: 'what is the smalles index?'
+This coins the question: 'what is the smallest index?'

-Most programming languages start the array with the index 0 but there are some rare outliers that start with index 1.
+Most programming languages start an array at index 0 but there are some rare outliers that start with index 1.

 If you want to figure out whether the person in front of you is a computer scientist or not, there is one easy way to find it out:
 Show a bunch of things an let him count them.
 The true computer scientist will start to count with a zero.